ds-pokemon-hacking/ds-pokemon-hacking.github.io/docs/generation-iv/guides/mapping/animations.md

 ![](resources/02_nsbta_pondwater.gif)

 #### Global NSBTA in HGSS
-Specifically in HGSS, texture SRT animations that apply to map elements (not buildings), are determined by the order of animations in the global `.nsbta` file associated to the areadata in use, and the order of the materials in the map files and `.nsbtx`.
+Specifically in HGSS, texture SRT animations that apply to map elements (not buildings), are determined by the order of animations in the global `.nsbta` file associated to the areadata in use, and the order of the materials in the map files (`.nsbmd`).
 There are two global `.nsbta` in the vanilla HGSS, and it is also possible to assign an invalid global `.nsbta` (using an ID of `65535`) to remove all Texture SRT animations from that Header and associated maps.
 1. Global NSBTA 0 (typically used for most external map locations)
 2. Global NSBTA 1 (typically used for some, but not all, internal cave locations)

 > Typically urban interiors (houses, shops etc.) have the global `.nsbta` set to an invalid value to disable them.

-When creating custom maps (and therefore) custom `.nsbtx` files in PDSMS, it is important to align the materials order with the global `.nsbta` to be used.
+When creating custom maps (and therefore) custom `.nsbmd` files in PDSMS, it is important to align the materials order with the global `.nsbta` to be used.

 This can be achieved by ordering the materials in PDSMS's Materials Editor so that the top 'x' match the order and quantity in the global `.nsbta`.
+The `Always include in IMD` checkbox in the Materials Editor is uised to ensure that these specific materials are always present in the `.imd` (the file that is then used to define values in the `.nsbmd`), even if they materials are not used in the map.
+This, and the actual order of the materials is crucial for avoiding animation errors in HGSS.

 Importantly for HGSS, the names of the materials don't matter at all, only the position.

 When using vanilla **Global NSBTA 0**, the following order of materials should be used:
 1. S-shaped top right to bottom left, then top left to bottom right movement